 (2) Practice Active Listening

 To practice active listening and presence, I recommend using the Synctuition app.
-Synctuition uses 3D sound by combining over 13,000 sounds recorded from around the world into unique mind journeys.
+Synctuition uses 3D sound by combining over 13,000 sounds recorded worldwide into unique mind journeys.
 Each track is an immersive mind travel experience, and they are so relaxing.
 I love listening to the app at nighttime just before I head to sleep; it helps me let go of any mind chatter and get a good night’s sleep.
-Learn all about the app and three ways I use it inside this post.
+Learn about the app and the three ways I use it inside this post.

 (3) Take a Deep Breath

-If you catch yourself facing adversity, allow yourself the space to take a step back and to take a deep breath.
-Consciously choose how you react to the situation at hand by shifting your perception; try to look at the bigger picture.
+If you face adversity, allow yourself the space to take a step back and take a deep breath.
+Consciously choose how you react to the situation by shifting your perception; try to look at the bigger picture.
 It’s only a bump in time, not a forever.
-Also, look for the humour in the situation.
+Also, look for humour in the situation.
 As Sonia Choquette says in her book Trust Your Vibes, “the situation is critical, but not serious.”

 (4) Be Aware of Your Surroundings

 There may be a person in need of assistance nearby.
-You can practice patience by taking the time to stop and hold a door open for another person; to help a person carry their groceries to their car, or even to send a smile their way to remind them that they are not alone.
+You can practice patience by taking the time to stop and hold a door open for another person, help a person carry their groceries to their car, or even send a smile their way to remind them that they are not alone.
 Being of assistance to others is a great way to practice patience.

 (5) Practice Gratitude

 Take the time each day to practice gratitude.
-By making a list of 5 things you are grateful for from your day, you will start to see the gifts and synchronicities that come your way.
-By practicing gratitude you begin to see that everything is interconnected, and when faced with adversity you start to look at it as a learning opportunity rather than a “problem.”
+By listing five things you are grateful for from your day, you will start to see the gifts and synchronicities that come your way.
+By practicing gratitude, you begin to see that everything is interconnected, and when faced with adversity, you start to look at it as a learning opportunity rather than a “problem.”

-We have a monthly 7-day gratitude challenge inside of the Conscious Living Circle online community.
-It’s free to join, and it’s off social media.
+We often have a 7-day gratitude challenge in our online community: The Conscious Living Circle.
+The community is free to join, and it’s off social media.
+So if you’d like an opportunity to practice gratitude with others, I invite you to join us.
 We’d love to see you there!